Newborn Won't Stop Crying? Here's What You Can Do

 Usually, babies cry for a specific reason.
 If you know why your baby is crying, you’ll have a greater chance of helping them to feel better and calm down.

 Remember that newborns need to eat frequently — every couple of hours!
+Their tummy is tiny, so they can only eat a little at once.

 Since babies can’t use words to tell you when they’re hungry, they may cry to let you know.
 A bottle or breastfeeding session may be all they need.